 Proteins-based foods are made up of amino acids.
 Amino acids are linked together in differing levels of complexity, and formation.
 All in all there are 20 different amino acids, nine of which are considered essential, meaning the body can’t manufacture these naturally.
 They therefore have to be consumed.

 Proteins that contain all 20 amino acids are often called complete proteins, and on a plant-based diet, we need to look to foods such as quinoa, avocado, chia seeds, and hemp seeds for complete protein nourishment.

 Protein can make up anywhere from 15-30% of a healthy plant-based diet.

-Whether you prefer three meals a day, or five smaller meals or snacks, you can’t go wrong by simply dividing a meal into three parts, including a main carbohydrate, a main protein and a naturally fat-rich food.
+Whether you prefer three meals a day, or five smaller meals or snacks, you can’t go wrong by simply dividing a meal into three parts, to ensure that your diet consists of all the macronutrients needed to keep a healthy lifestyle, including a main carbohydrate, a main protein and a naturally fat-rich food.
 Here are some workable, and practical examples:

 If you want to learn more about nutrition, vitamins and minerals, why not read our “What are Micronutrients?” blog post?